simran1658/Social-Media-Analyzer/README.md

 ---

+## Technical Approach: A Hybrid Frontend/Backend Architecture
+Our Social Media Content Analyzer is built on a unique hybrid architecture that intelligently distributes work between the client and server for optimal performance and efficiency.

+The user-facing application is a React.js frontend that handles all user interactions.
+For image files (JPG, PNG), we utilize the Tesseract.js library to perform Optical Character Recognition (OCR) directly in the browser.
+This offloads a computationally intensive task from the server, providing faster feedback and a more responsive user experience.

+For PDF documents, the frontend sends the file to a Node.js/Express.js backend using multer.
+The backend then uses pdf2json to accurately extract the text.

+Regardless of the file type, all extracted text is sent to a single, unified API endpoint on the backend.
+Here, a well-engineered prompt is sent to the Gemini API for a detailed analysis of the content.
+This approach demonstrates a clean separation of concerns and a modern, scalable design.
+The final, AI-generated suggestions are returned to the frontend, where they are displayed to the user.

 ## ✨ Features

 - **Multimodal Analysis**: Upload images or PDFs.
 The app uses OCR and PDF parsing to extract text.